TL;DR

 - Variety: 3 formulas — outcome-first, audience-first, contrarian POV

-- At least 3 should include a specific number or proof point
+- At least 3 lines must include a specific number or proof point

-- Each should be defensible (something I could back up if asked)
+- Each line must be defensible: something I could back up if asked

 How to check the output